 Sudden loss is no stranger to me.
 I lost both parents in separate accidents and my college roommate was killed in a car accident at the end of my junior year.
 Each time, I struggled with grief.
-Actually, there are days I still struggle.
+There are days I still struggle.
 None of us ever completely recovers from losing someone.

 We all need to express our grief in times like that.
 And we all want to reach out to the families hurt have been affected the most.

 The most common question I’ve been asked I by people is, “What can I say to people who are grieving?
 What can I do to help them?”

 I’m not a grief counselor or expert, but I’ve been around a lot of grieving people and done my fair share of funerals.
 I’d like to share a few things to maybe help answer that question.